opendatasoft/ods-documentation/README.md

 order: 1
 ```

-Each article folder contains an `article.md` file containing the article content itself as Markdown.
+Each article folder contains one folder per language code, each containing an `article.md` file containing the localized article content as Markdown.
 The article folder may also contain an `images` folder with images used by the article; for example `![My Image](my-image.png)` will refer to the file `my-image.png` inside the `images` folder.